thread local caching in glibc malloc08 Jul 2017

 - an exploration of how tcaching affects some old techniques

-- the House of Spirit: less, more loose prerequisites
+- the House of Spirit: fewer and looser prerequisites

 - creating overlapping chunks via size corruption of allocated chunks later passed into free

-- tcache poisoning: forcing malloc to return completely arbitrary chunks in a similar fashion to fastbin poisoning with less prereqs.
+- tcache poisoning: forcing malloc to return completely arbitrary chunks in a similar fashion to fastbin poisoning with fewer prereqs.

 - new possibilities